DennisSchulmeister/lernspiel.online/PLANNING.md

 ### Game Prototype

-- [ ] Websocket class in Django which for broadcasts between players (not the final API)
+- [X] Websocket class in Django which for broadcasts between players (not the final API)
-- [ ] Game join screen prototype
+- [X] Game join screen prototype
-- [ ] Game play screen prototype (sidebar with player + game content + simple chat)
+- [X] Game play screen prototype (sidebar with player + game content + simple chat)
-- [ ] Hard-coded "Who wants to be a Millionaire" style game
+- [X] Hard-coded "Who wants to be a Millionaire" style game
-- [ ] Deployment of prototype on lernspiel.online
+- [X] Deployment of prototype on lernspiel.online
+- [ ] Remove again and rework each part to the real architecture

 Game SDK